Knysna elephants: The Pretorius hunt

 After killing about 120 elephants in the Addo area, Major Pretorius set out to kill one Knysna elephant at a time when there were no more than seventeen left.
 This planned hunt was motivated as scientific research to attempt to prove that they were a subspecies and for collection for the Cape museum.
 The hunt for one ended terribly wrong and - out of a herd of seven - five elephants were killed (two bulls, two calves, and one cow).
 After this, there were approximately 7-12 elephants remaining in 1920.

 1921-1986: Much concern was raised over the elephants’ chances for survival and numerous surveys were undertaken to gain clarity on the population status.
 The Wildlife Society approached Nick Carter in 1969 to do an elephant survey in conjunction with the Department of Nature Conservation and Dept. of Forestry, with the help of trackers; Aapie and Anthony Stroebel.
-After almost a year, 10 different elephants were identified spread across small groups with some loner, older, bulls.
-The Wildlife Society suggested that part of the Forest be fenced off for an elephant reserve; so to secure the elephant population’s future by potentially decreasing human-elephant conflict, shooting incidents and poaching, while increasing mating opportunities.
-The Dept. of Forestry later researched different options for such an area but argued that the reason for the population’s decline was habitat and diet limitations, rather than illegal killing, and concluded that such a fenced reserve would not increase the population’s chances for survival.

 1971: A senior official in the Dept. of Forestry ordered the killing of an old bull due to reported conflict with farmers.
 The deed was concealed and the tusks were buried, but the carcass was found launching a police investigation and publicized court-case, lasting 9-days, which ended with the accused members of the Dept. of Forestry being declared not guilty.